colord3v/electra/README.md

 * Profit :tada:

 ## I found a bug, how do I report it
-[Open a new issue](https://github.com/coolstar/electra/issues/new), **after looking for similar issues already created.**
+[Open a new issue](https://github.com/colord3v/electra/issues/new), **after looking for similar issues already created.**

 ## Credits

-This jailbreak was written by open source contributors.
-See [the contributors list](https://github.com/coolstar/electra/graphs/contributors) to find out who they are!
+This jailbreak is based off of the developer only jailbreak toolkit [Electra](https://github.com/coolstar/electra) by coolstar and [async_wake](https://github.com/benjibobs/async_wake) by Ian Beer.

+Electrified was forked at b11-3.

 * jailbreakd and electra by ninjaprawn and coolstar
 * cosmetic and futureproofing by colord3v